spectrocloud/librarium/docs/docs-content/clusters/cluster-groups/cluster-group-backups.md

 ---
 sidebar_label: "Enable Disk Backup on Virtual Clusters"
-title: "Enable Disk Backup on Virtual Clusters."
+title: "Enable Disk Backup on Virtual Clusters"
 description: "Learn how to configure disk and volume backup for virtual clusters in a cluster group."
 hide_table_of_contents: false
 sidebar_position: 10
+tags: ["clusters", "cluster groups"]
 ---

-# Overview

 Palette [Virtual Clusters](/clusters/palette-virtual-clusters) are a capability that cluster groups support and that you can enable when creating a cluster group.
 By default, the virtual cluster settings in a cluster group disable disk backups.
 You can back up all the volumes within a virtual cluster using the following steps.

-# Prerequisites
+## Prerequisites

 * A project or tenant backup location.
 Refer to the [cluster backup and restore](/clusters/cluster-management/backup-restore#clusterbackupandrestore) document to learn how to configure a backup location.